 Carpets on the Streets

 One of the most beautiful traditions in Holy Week is the decoration of streets for the Sunday procession.
-Many cities do it for Corpus Christi, but in Ouro Preto, for example, people create colorful carpets with wood shavings, flour, coffee, flowers and other elements the night before Sunday for the procession to walk on.
+Many cities do it for Corpus Christi, but in Ouro Preto, for example, people create colorful carpets with wood shavings, flour, coffee, flowers, and other elements the night before Easter Sunday for the procession to walk on.

-In Brazil, an Easter egg is, almost by definition, a chocolate egg.
-Supermarkets, which decorate a special aisle with a tunnel made of brightly wrapped Easter eggs by various brands; boutique chocolatiers; bakeries and pâtisseries all get busy and stock up as the country is swept by mass chocolate cravings in the weeks before Easter.
+In Brazil, an Easter egg is usually a chocolate egg.
+Supermarkets, which decorate a special aisle with a tunnel made of brightly wrapped Easter eggs, boutique chocolatiers; as well as bakeries and pâtisseries, all get busy and stock up as the country is swept by chocolate cravings in the weeks before Easter.
 Some of the best-known companies selling fine Easter eggs in Brazil are Kopenhagen and Cacau Show.

 Chocolate lovers can't go wrong with a visit to São Paulo during the Easter season.
-A wide array of high-end pâtisseries and chocolatiers make fine Easter eggs, including:
+A wide array of high-end pâtisseries and chocolatiers make fine Easter eggs including: